jackdough/lwc-listview/README.md

 ### [Custom Related List](force-app/main/default/lwc/relatedList)
 Related list for use on lightning app and record pages.
 Choose object, fields, etc.

+Fields accepts a comma separated list of fields, or a JSON list with field information.
+For more documentation see [datatable](force-app/main/default/lwc/datatable)
 ![](resources/datatable/demo.gif)

 ## Issues